darktable-org/dtdocs/README.md

 ## Production Website

-Run the `hugo` command:
+Run the `hugo` command to generate the html output files.

 ```
 hugo
 ```

 The static files are now available to deploy to a webhost in the `public` directory.
-This is currently performed automatically when new changes are pushed to the master branch, via github Actions.
+This is currently performed automatically when new changes are pushed to the master branch, via GitHub actions.
+See also [development & deployment](https://docs.darktable.org/usermanual/development/en/contributing/development-deployment/) within the docs.

 ## PDF